redhat-openstack/website/source/uncategorized/workarounds.html.md

     # setenforce 0

 You can build an selinux module that permits the necessary access.
-Place this in a file called nova_allow_tmpfs.te:
+On a Fedora 20 machine, place this in a file called nova_allow_tmpfs.te:

     module nova_allow_tmpfs 1.0;